 Asset diversification is one of the best ways to manage risk.
 Having different types of investment funds in your portfolio means if one asset class is doing poorly, your entire portfolio doesn't have to suffer for it.
-It also reduces the impact that any one fund has on your overall portfolio performance, so it reduces your risk.
+It also reduces the impact any one fund has on your overall portfolio performance.